TianningWu/ROMS_sp/README.md

-# ROMS with Semi-Prognostic Nudging
+# ROMS with Semi-Prognostic Nudging Option

-Adding semi-prognostic nudging into ROMS by nudging the density in the hydrostatic equation.
+Adding a semi-prognostic nudging option into ROMS which enables nudging the 3-D density in the hydrostatic equation.
 The algrithem refers to Greatbatch et al. (2004).

 Greatbatch, Richard J., et al. "The semi-prognostic method."
 Continental Shelf Research 24.18 (2004): 2149-2165.